infinum/qa-handbook/Automation/Mobile/qama.md

 In short, that means that:

-- locators are placed in the appropriate page class.
+- Locators are placed in the appropriate page class.
-- tests are placed in the appropriate test class
+- Tests are placed in the appropriate test class.

-To learn more, read [this page object model](https://martinfowler.com/bliki/PageObject.html) article.
+Read [this page object model](https://martinfowler.com/bliki/PageObject.html) article for more information.

 ## Page class example

-- Every page class has to inherit properties and methods from the `BasePage` class
+- Every page class has to inherit properties and methods from the `BasePage` class.
-- Every locator has to be a dictionary to support multiple platforms (currently Android and iOS)
+- Every locator has to be a dictionary to support multiple platforms (currently Android and iOS).
-- Every property has to be decorated with the `@property` decorator
+- Every property has to be decorated with the `@property` decorator.

 ```python